The Bankrate promise

 - Uninsured motorist bodily injury coverage: Oregon also requires that all drivers carry uninsured motorist coverage.
 If the other driver is located and does not have insurance, this coverage could pay for your injuries and for injuries that your passenger sustained.

-- Uninsured motorist property damage: This coverage is not required by Oregon law, but it is available as an option.
+- Uninsured motorist property damage: Although uninsured motorist property damage coverage is not required by Oregon law, it is available as an option.
 Uninsured motorist property damage is designed to pay for your damages, including damage to your vehicle, when you are hit by an uninsured motorist.

-- Collision: If you have full coverage, your collision coverage could also help you pay for damage to your vehicle.
+- Collision: If you have full coverage with collision coverage, the coverage could also help you pay for damage to your vehicle.
 You may have to pay a deductible, but some companies waive deductibles for hit-and-run scenarios.
-Not all policies include collision coverage though, so you may want to review your policy with an agent.

 Frequently asked questions